deepu-1707/deepu-1707/README.md

 # 💫 About Me:
-I am currently learning Java ,Python Programming language and I am very excited to learn and explore more about DSA
+I am currently studying about DSA and want to explore more about it.

 ## 🌐 Socials: